Ion-exchange resin: Water purification

 Water of highest purity is required for many uses ranging from electronics to scientific experiments, as well as the production of superconductors, and within the nuclear industry, among others.
 Such water is produced using ion-exchange processes or combinations of membrane and ion-exchange methods.
-This method can prove to be expensive as the secondary waste handling cost can run on average USD 0.10–0.20 per cubic meter.
+This method can prove to be expensive as the secondary waste handling cost can run on average US$0.10–0.20 per cubic meter.